ibm-watson-embedded-business-assistant/eba-example-agents/docs/articles/NLUBestPractices.md

 data object
 ```

-Based on the provided name, you would expect this action to one thing--to fetch an object by its id.
+Based on the provided name, you would expect this action to do one thing--to fetch an object by its id.
 However, a close look at the signature reveals that it _optionally_ can take any given field and indentifier to perform data filtering.
 This action is clearly not atomic.
 Furthermore, the constraints are loosely provided, it allows any object and any field but does not necessarily contrain this field to belong to this object.
 Because these contraints are so loose, we can reasonably expect that, in the course of reasoning, this action can be used to consume some attribute for some entity in some unexpected way.
 Decomposing this action into two atomic pieces, removing hidden optional functionality, and providing more substantive contraints will lead to a much more predictable behavior at reasoning time.